 When preparing for a national-level exam like CLAT, one must try every trick in the book.
 And one very useful trick the candidate should adopt is solve CLAT sample papers, which have similar type of questions to those asked in the exam.
 Consequently, the candidate will be able to prepare at a level which is required for the exam; this will build confidence in the candidate.
 Also, the more sample papers of CLAT 2020, the problem solving ability will keep on increasing, which in turn will help in time management.
 Previous years’ CLAT questions papers are another very dependable preparation material.

 In the last month leading up to the exam, one must also include CLAT 2020 mock tests in their preparation routine.
 Since mock tests are simulations of the real thing, the candidate by participating in CLAT mock tests will learn about the layout of the exam, For example, different sections will be presented in the mock tests just like they would be on the CLAT exam.
 Also, mock tests would also have a clock that will indicate time passed and time left.
 This way the candidate will learn time management, which is such an integral ingredient to succeed in an exam like CLAT.
 To tune the body clock with the exam day timings, one may even take the mock test of CLAT at the same time of the day (around 3 pm).

-Currently eight (8) out of the top 15 law colleges listed in NIRF rankings list are NLUs.
-NLSIU Bangalore is in fact the number one ranked institute in the country, while NULSAR came in third.
-With so many top colleges in the fray, it is only natural that the CLAT exam will be very competitive.
+Currently, eight (8) out of the top 15 law colleges listed in NIRF rankings list are participating institutes of CLAT.
+NLSIU Bangalore is ranked number one, while NULSAR came in third.
+With so many top colleges in the fray, it is only natural that CLAT exam attracts a large number of applicants making the competition hard.
 To succeed then would require that the candidate doesn't do things in half measures, but instead takes a holistic approach to CLAT 2020 preparation.
-Here are some tips that the candidate can fall back upon if they need any help.
+Here are some tips that the candidate need to incorporate in the their preparation.

 Tips to ace CLAT 2020